flysim-apps/simgo-app/README.md

 # SimGo Connect Application

-> Note: MSFS shoulbe running before run this application
+> Note: MSFS should be running before run this application

 An example of SimGo Application integration.